hannesbarbez/HB-Nieuwsbrief-2007/README.md

 - a tiny PHP website that was meant as an iframe on a client's website for subscribing and unsubscribing purposes.
 It employs CSS, Smarty templates and XHTML.

 #Disclaimer
-This code has not been modified 2009 and as such does not represent my current style or programming skills.
+The code has not really been updated since 2009 and as such does not represent my current programming style and/or skills.